Sackler Family Secrets: New Book Reveals OxyContin Heirs’ Self-Pitying Emails

 The problem, Jonathan wrote, wasn’t the family or its myriad businesses, or anything either had done, but how the narrative had been framed.
 “The media is eager to distort and portray anything we say or do as grotesque and evil,” he griped.

+In a response, Daniel Novack of the publisher Doubleday said that “representatives for members of the Raymond and Mortimer Sackler family have attempted to disrupt this book from the outset with legal threats and unfounded attacks on Mr. Keefe's professionalism.

+“They refused to be interviewed or to substantively engage with Mr. Keefe's request for comment.
+Empire of Pain is scrupulously reported, thoroughly fact-checked, and vetted by legal counsel.
+All responses and materials received from representatives of the family were reviewed in good faith.”

-To that end, it makes sense that almost none of the Sacklers agreed to comment for and instead militantly fought the publication of Keefe’s book, which tells the family’s story from the birth of patriarch Arthur Sackler in 1913; to the founding of the original company, Purdue Frederick, with his two brothers in 1952; up until the Congressional hearing on its subsidiary Purdue Pharma’s role in the opioid crisis at the end of 2020.
+The book is a sweeping saga that tells the family’s story from the birth of patriarch Arthur Sackler in 1913; to the founding of the original company, Purdue Frederick, with his two brothers in 1952; up until the congressional hearing on its subsidiary Purdue Pharma’s role in the opioid crisis at the end of 2020.

 Perhaps the most salient irony concerned the Sacklers’ stance on mental illness.
 At the start of his career, it was Arthur Sackler who pioneered the idea that diseases of the mind were not immutable problems brought on by genes or Freudian trauma, but flukes of brain chemistry that could be altered with medication.
 And yet for decades, his heirs have blamed the rampant abuse of their product, not on the medication itself, but on the intrinsic character of their customers—whom they derided as “criminals” with “addictive personalities.”